 Residential standard fire escape servicing the 2nd and 3rd floor windows to the apartment.

 Screened Exterior Fire Escape: Would you trust walking down this fire escape in this old building?
-Fire preplans in these buildings should include the fire escapes to determine their stability.
+Fire preplans (not load tests or inspections, unless the fire department is assigned that duty) in these buildings should include the fire escapes to identify their stability.
 Some are actually kept up to code and in very good condition, others are corroded and unsafe.

 In old occupied buildings with unsafe fire escapes, access to them should be closed off.
 Locate these types of fire escapes in your response area.
 Occupants loading an unsafe fire escape during a fire that's out of the reach of an aerial will be their only option.

 Photo by CDC NIOSH: Picture above of the tragic Black Sunday fire location in the Bronx N.Y.